frontity/docs/docs/guides/update-db-urls.md

 - `www.domain.com` will point to the Frontity server
 - `wp.domain.com` will point to the WordPress server

 In this scenario internal links that exist in the content when the WordPress URL is changed to `wp.domain.com` will still point to `www.domain.com`.
 However, if any content is added after the change then internal links will point to `wp.domain.com`.
-This creates a situation where internal links in the content are inconsistent with "old" links pointing to `wp.domain.com` and "new" links pointing to `www.domain.com`.
+This creates a situation where internal links in the content are inconsistent, with "old" links pointing to `wp.domain.com` and "new" links pointing to `www.domain.com`.

 {% hint style="info" %}
 **Note that** WordPress always uses absolute links internally, rather than relative links.
 WordPress uses the [internal URL `Settings`](https://wordpress.org/support/article/changing-the-site-url/) to determine where the internal links should point to.
 {% endhint %}

-Also the [link processor](https://api.frontity.org/frontity-packages/collections-packages/components#the-link-processor) uses the same domain as the WordPress data source (which will now be `wp.domain.com`) to convert links to a <Link /> component.
+In addition, the [link processor](https://api.frontity.org/frontity-packages/collections-packages/components#the-link-processor) uses the [domain configured as the WordPress data source](./setting-url-wordpress-source-data.md) (which will now be `wp.domain.com`) to convert links to a `<Link />` component.
 So if the internal links are left pointing to `www.domain.com` the link processor won't work on those links because it will only convert links pointing to `wp.domain.com`, i.e. the URL of the WordPress data source.

 ## Updating the URLs in WordPress